Skip to content

 • Some students take jobs before they graduate.

-• Students who switch from full-time to part-time enrollment or “stop out” for one or more semesters are more likely to take more than six years to graduate;
+• Students who switch from full-time to part-time enrollment or “stop out” for one or more semesters are more likely to take more than six years to graduate.

-• Other students delay their education for personal, family or financial reasons.
+• Other students delay their education for personal, family, or financial reasons.

-Disaggregated Student Right-to-Know Graduation and Transfer-out Rate
+Disaggregated Student Right-To-Know Graduation and Transfer-out Rates

 Southwest Minnesota State University